joaoMartinSaquet/smartDarts/README.md

 ## 📊 Monitoring and Analysis

 ### Logs
-- Training logs are saved in `smartdarts/logs/`
+- Training logs are saved in `logs/` and `python_scripts/logs_corrector/`
 - Human gameplay logs for comparison studies
 - Performance metrics and trajectory data

 ### Visualization
-- Jupyter notebooks in `smartdarts/jupyter/` for data analysis
+- Jupyter notebooks in `jupyter/` for data analysis
+- Generated plots and visualizations in `jupyter/images/`
-- Video recordings of training progress in `smartdarts/video/`
+- Video recordings of training progress in `video/`
 - Real-time training monitoring through console output

 ## 🤝 Contributing